Edgar Adrian: Career

 I had arranged electrodes on the optic nerve of a toad in connection with some experiments on the retina.
 The room was nearly dark and I was puzzled to hear repeated noises in the loudspeaker attached to the amplifier, noises indicating that a great deal of impulse activity was going on.
 It was not until I compared the noises with my own movements around the room that I realised I was in the field of vision of the toad's eye and that it was signalling what I was doing.

 A key result, published in 1928, stated that the excitation of the skin under constant stimulus is initially strong but gradually decreases over time, whereas the sensory impulses passing along the nerves from the point of contact are constant in strength, yet are reduced in frequency over time, and the sensation in the brain diminishes as a result.

 Extending these results to the study of pain causes by the stimulus of the nervous system, he made discoveries about the reception of such signals in the brain and spatial distribution of the sensory areas of the cerebral cortex in different animals.
 These conclusions lead to the idea of a sensory map, called the homunculus, in the somatosensory system.

 Later, Adrian used the electroencephalogram to study the electrical activity of the brain in humans.
 His work on the abnormalities of the Berger rhythm paved the way for subsequent investigation in epilepsy and other cerebral pathologies.
 He spent the last portion of his research career investigating olfaction.

 Positions that he held during his career included Foulerton Professor 1929–1937; Professor of Physiology in the University of Cambridge 1937–1951; President of the Royal Society 1950–1955; Master of Trinity College, Cambridge, 1951–1965; president of the Royal Society of Medicine 1960–1962; Chancellor of the University of Cambridge 1967–1975; Chancellor of the University of Leicester 1957–1971.
-Adrian was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1938.
+Adrian was elected a Foreign Honorary Member of the American Academy of Arts and Sciences and the American Philosophical Society in 1938.
+He was elected an International Member of the United States National Academy of Sciences in 1941.
 In 1946 he became foreign member of the Royal Netherlands Academy of Arts and Sciences.
-In 1942 he was awarded membership to the Order of Merit and in 1955 was created Baron Adrian, of Cambridge in the County of Cambridge.
+In 1942 he was awarded the Order of Merit and in the 1955 New Year Honours was created Baron Adrian of Cambridge in the County of Cambridge.

-He died in Cambridge and was given the honour of being buried in Trinity College, Cambridge.